asha23/arlo-timber-framework/README.md

 This assumes prior knowledge of how to set up WordPress themes.
 Feel free to make improvements to this.

-It's very (very) loosely based on Bedrock, but with a much more simplified method for differentiating between dev/staging/production databases.
-I found that for most of my working practice I simply didn't need a lot of what Bedrock offered and decided to use it's methodologies as a starting point, but keep it a hell of a lot simpler.
+It's very (very) loosely based on how Bedrock approach things, but with a much more simplified method for differentiating between dev/staging/production databases.

 If you like Bedrock, then great!
 It's pretty awesome, so fill your boots.
-But if you find it a little overcomplicated and a tiny bit bloated like I do, then this framework/approach might be more up your alley.
+But if, like me, you find it a little over complicated, then this framework/approach might be more up your alley as I've deliberately tried to keep it all really simple.

 You can get up and running with a complete WordPress environment in about a minute.